treolabs/treopim/docs/en/user-guide/categories.md

 ![Catalogs panel](../../_assets/categories/catalogs-panel.jpg)

-It is possible to link catalog records to a root category by selecting the existing ones or creating new catalogs.
+It is possible to link catalog records to the root category by selecting the existing ones or creating new catalogs.

 To create a new catalog record to be linked to the currently open root category, click the `+` button on the `CATALOGS` panel and enter the necessary data in the catalog creation pop-up that appears: